AstroNvim/docs/src/content/docs/configuration/getting_started.md

 # Get Started with AstroNvim

 TODO: some preamble text here.

 ## A Starter Template

 A [configuration template](https://github.com/AstroNvim/template) is an easy way to going with AstroNvim.
-The template provides a simple directory structure with the required files in place, and within the files some indication (through commented out code) of how to configure the feature.
+The template provides a directory structure with the required files in place.
+Within the files some indication, through commented out code, of how to configure the feature.

+The template structure:

 ```txt
 astronvim_v4/